 Many people are locked into a mentality of “it is not my problem”, which makes it extremely difficult to raise awareness and funds.

-For more information on Parkinson’s physiotherapy please visit the EPDA website.
+For more information about Covid-19 please visit the Parkinson’s Europe website.

 Share this story